 HUD Insured Projects

 HUD-insured construction projects are generally new construction or substantial rehabilitation of multifamily rental or cooperative housing for moderate-income families, the elderly, and the disabled.

 HUD stands for the U.S. Department of Housing and Urban Development, the federal agency that predominantly focuses on insuring multifamily residential unit loans.
 The insurance the HUD provides on said loans will protect the lender if a loan defaults because a debtor misses payments.
 HUD eases the burden on those looking to provide housing options to people who need it.

 Rockford Construction has experience in new construction or substantial rehabilitation of Low-Income Family Housing in and around central Ohio.

 What are the benefits of investing in low-income housing?

 Investors in low-income or affordable housing often find a sense of gratification in providing housing to people in need, but there are many other tangible benefits.
 As an investor, you are guaranteed rental income on time and in full because a majority comes directly from the government.
-Also, in most cities there is a shortage of low-income family housing, so there are short vacancy times due to a high demand.
+Also, there is a shortage of low-income family housing in most cities, so there are short vacancy times due to high demand.
 Renters in low-income housing usually have vouchers to help pay for their rent.
-These vouchers are motivation for the tenants to be good renters or their voucher will be taken away.
+These vouchers motivate the tenants to be good renters, or their vouchers will be taken away.